korkmaz-arda/UCSD-MLE-Bootcamp-Captstone-EDA/README.md

 ## Explored & Wrangled Datasets
 - **Food101**: A dataset with 101 food categories, each containing 1,000 images.
 - **UECFoodPixComplete**: A comprehensive dataset for food images.
 - **TrayTrack**: The TrayTrack Dataset consists of 1,854 images specifically designed for tracking food trays.
-It includes annotations for tray locations in COCO 1.0 format.
-Augmentation techniques, including geometric transformations (rotation, flipping, cropping) and color transformations (color jittering, grayscaling, brightness/contrast adjustments), were applied to increase the dataset's size and variability.
-This dataset aims to support experimentation in automated tray tracking for improving operational efficiency in food service environments and dietary management systems.
+The dataset includes images with annotations for tray locations in COCO 1.0 format.
+Augmentation techniques, including geometric transformations (rotation, flipping, cropping, etc.) and color transformations (color jittering, grayscaling, brightness/contrast adjustments, etc.), were applied to increase size and variability.

 ## License